kaizen4dev/novelist/README.md

 # Novelist
-A simple nushell script for your reading list.
+A simple nushell script for your title lists.

 ## Motivation
-I have always been reluctant with 2 things:
-- properly tracking books I read
-- using web for this purpose

-As it came to be, for my entire reading journey, I've been using simple txt file.
+As it came to be, for my entire reading journey, I've been using simple txt file for tracking purposes.
+I don't need anything fancy, just one line per book in format "title, progress, category" is enough for me.
-Once number of lines in said file hit couple of hundred, it started to feel somewhat awkward, and I did what any sane person would do - I kept avoiding this awkwardness.
+Once number of lines in said file hit couple of hundred, it became a mess(obviously).
+And so this project was born.
-Not long ago I discovered nushell and decided to try it for once.
-Before I knew it, this script was born.

-Yeah, no grand purpose here, there wasn't even intention to solve the problem to begin with.
+## How it works
+Basically, novelist acts as a wrapper around sqlite database.
+With help of novelist (sub)commands you can create tables(lists) and add/edit/remove rows(titles) within those tables.
+Each list/table has 3 columns: title, progress and category.

+## Commands preview
+General:
+- novelist - show all subcommands
+- novelist version - show novelist version

+Lists:
+- novelist lists - show all lists
+- novelist create - create new list
+- novelist burn - delete list and all titles associated with it

+Titles:
+- novelist show - show titles in the list
+- novelist add - add title to the list
+- novelist edit - edit title in the list
+- novelist remove - remove title from the list
+- novelist categories - show categories of a list

+For further information on how to use them please proceed with installation and use --help flag on every command.
+I've made an effort to make help messages (somewhat) helpful and don't want to repeat myself here, if you still have some questions you're free to open an issue and ask me.

 ## Installation
-Didn't figured it out yet.

-Hence, it isn't packages yet.

-Nothing to see here, yet.

-Go away.
+Using nix(with flakes):
+- run ```nix profile add github:kaizen4dev/novelist```

+Other:
+- make sure nushell is istalled
+- use it as any other script

-## To Do ation
+## To Do
-blank
+This section is a list of features or changes that novelist is lacking and I might be will to implement them in the future.

+- ability to change default list
+- ability to rename lists